Aiden-Ziegelaar/MarvelUniverseExplorer/README.md

 Time was a little limited whilst completing this project so only a few tests have been included.
 If I had more time I would like to have included MSW based tests for components that use the API directly.
 There are some tests that use fast forwarding timers though which I think is neat.

-### Modular
-The components have been written to allow them to be used in a modular way, for example the SearchableCardList element can be used to also display the information returned by a subresource i.e. `/characters/:id/comics`.

 ### Stories
 The code to display the stories datatype is there, however due to the awful quality of the data